John Woods Sentenced for Horizon Ponzi Scheme that Defrauded Investors

-SEC Charges 3 more Advisors in Alleged $110 Million Ponzi-Scheme
+SEC Charges 3 more Advisors in Horizon Ponzi-Scheme

-According to a litigation release on June 14, the Securities and Exchange Commission filed a civil action in a Georgia district court against investment advisors Michael Mooney, Britt Wright, and Penny Flippen in connection with their alleged participation in an purported Ponzi scheme that raised more than $110 million from close to 400 investors.
+According to a litigation release on June 14, 2022, the Securities and Exchange Commission filed a civil action in a Georgia district court against investment advisors Michael Mooney, Britt Wright, and Penny Flippen in connection with their alleged participation in the purported Ponzi scheme.

 The former investment advisors who were reportedly affiliated with Livingston Group Asset Management Company (Southport Capital), purportedly recommended that their clients invest at least $62 million in Horizon Private Equity III, a private fund allegedly controlled by Southport’s former owner and manager.